This is a little instruction on how I pulled apart a pocket watch in order to use it as a container for the solid perfume

 Anyway!

 I bought this one on etsy.com.
 Because I knew I was going to pull it apart, I thought it be best if I bought a cheap one.
 So I searched up "pocket watch" and selected the "lowest price" option.
+When picking them, make sure you know the size.
+Some of the really cheaper ones are tiny little sizes, unless you want that size!

 I waited 2 week for mine to arrive from China.